UK says Russia likely to ‘reset’ forces for renewed offensive

 A US defence official said Russian forces moving toward Kyiv had advanced about three miles in the past 24 hours, with some elements as close as nine miles from the city.

-Meanwhile, in the besieged southern port city of Mariupol there are hopes a “humanitarian corridor” will be opened so that residents can leave the city.
+In the besieged southern port city of Mariupol there are hopes a “humanitarian corridor” will be opened so that people can leave the city.
 Residents have been cowering under heavy bombardment and no longer have access to power, water or food.

 “We hope it will work today,” Deputy prime minister Iryna Vereshchuk said in a televised statement in which she said she hoped several other humanitarian corridors would also be opened.